telvarost/OldAndOrnate-StationAPI/README.md

   * Makes Adobe mine slower than dirt (and slower than the old mod)
   * Makes Adobe Bricks mine faster than stone (and faster than the old mod)

-### Star Flower Features
-Adds star flower block, recipes, and terrain generation (ported from mod archive and enhanced with configs)
-* Star Flower
-  * Flower that glows faintly
-  * Craft 1 glowstone dust with 1 dandelion to get 1 star flower (recipe enabled by default)
-  * Craft 1 star flower to get 2 lime dye (recipe enabled by default)
-* Special config to limit terrain generation to specific biomes or to disable it entirely (specific biomes selected by default)
-  * When specific biomes is selected, star flowers will only generate in the shrubland, seasonal forest, swampland, and tundra biomes

 ### Dungeon Platform Features
 Adds dungeon platform block and recipe
 * Dungeon Platform